heyjoahna/aws-cloudformation/README.md

 # AWS CloudFormation
-A collection of AWS CloudFormation templates with security configuration
+A collection of AWS CloudFormation templates